cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 <http://example.com/LL>`.
 This is a powerful way to constrain
-searches to particular MS or set of MSS and was one of the motivating factors in choosing TRiG with its graph declarations rather than sticking with Turtle which does not have the ability to create graphs in this way.
+searches to particular MS or set of MSS and was one of the motivating factors in choosing TRiG with its graph declarations rather than continuing with [Turtle](https://www.w3.org/TR/turtle/) which does not have the ability to create graphs in this way.

 The `where` keyword introduces the main section of the query which is known as the _[basic graph